ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

     ```
     {: codeblock}

-8. Validate the APP-TO-INSIDE firewall is allowing ICMP and udp/tcp traffic.
-Ping one of the IBM Cloud name servers at 10.0.80.11 and 10.0.80.12.
+- Confirm the APP-TO-INSIDE firewall is allowing ICMP and udp/tcp traffic.
+Ping one of the {{site.data.keyword.Bluemix_notm}} name servers at 10.0.80.11 and 10.0.80.12.

     ```bash
     SSH root@<VSI Private IP Address>